Drawing with Light (chapbook)

 Drawing-with-Light-Cover2.jpg

 Rosemary Kilbourn (born 1931) is one of Canada’s foremost wood engravers.
-She was born in Toronto and studied at the Ontario College of Art and in England.
+She was born in Toronto and studied at the Ontario College of Art (now OCAD University) and in England.
 Her focus in those early years was on painting portraits, but already before going to England she had become interested in wood engraving, though at that time the medium was little known in Canada.

 Upon her return from England she immediately became involved in creating wood engravings to illustrate The Firebrand, the biography of William Lyon Mackenzie, that her brother, the historian William Kilbourn, was writing.
 She would illustrate two more books after that (including Farley Mowat’s The Desperate People), but her major work would be in the area of free-standing wood engravings for framing.
 Some of them are very large – amazingly so, considering the minutely-detailed art of wood engraving.
 The Resurrection is 27” x 20” [66 cm x 48.5 cm].